cristianibarra1/cristianibarra1/README.md

 - 🌱 I’m currently learning data science
 - 👯 I’m looking to collaborate on anything to build my knowledge
 - 🤔 I’m looking for help with python
-- 💬 Ask me about the animals
+- 💬 Ask me about the animals,video games, and food
 - 📫 How to reach me: cristian.angel.ibarra@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: cat lover for life